andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/business_context_driven_carrental_c_sharp_en.md

 ```

 The classes in these technical projects can then be used in the business packages of **carrental** project - starting at the first level.
-E. g. when using ORMs like EF Core, isolate them in a `storage` project and then use EF-Classes in the `carpool/` package.
+E. g. when using ORMs like EF Core, isolate them in a **separate project** `storage` and then use EF-Classes in the `carpool/` package behinde a 'Decorator' / 'Adapter'.

 **Important:** The domain interfaces and classes in the root package of **carrental** project should never use classes technical of projects.